Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 US$140. bookID # 13094

 CORNEY, Peter; Voyages in the Northern Pacific; Narrative of Several Trading Voyages from 1813 to 1818 Between the Northwest Coast of America, the Hawaiian Islands and China, with a Description of the Russian Establishments on the Northwest Coast.
 Honolulu, H. I., Thos.
-G. Thrum, 1896, First separate printing, first edition was in the Literary Gazette of 1821, 12mo [18.5 x 12 cm]; x, [ii], 84, 74A-84A, 85-138, v [index], [i, ad] pp, irregular pagination but complete with chapter IX, with pages numbered 74A to 84A, orig pictorial printed heavy paper wraps, chipped at spine ends & small chip to rear cover edge, front cover and endpaper with moderate foxing, touch of foxing on some other leaves, but clean, very good copy.
+G. Thrum, 1896, First separate printing, first edition was in the Literary Gazette of 1821, 12mo [18.5 x 12 cm]; x, [ii], 84, 74A-84A, 85-138, v [index], [i, ad] pp, irregular pagination but complete with chapter IX, with pages numbered 74A to 84A, original pictorial printed heavy paper wraps, chipped at spine ends & small chip to rear cover edge, front cover and endpaper with moderate foxing, touch of foxing on some other leaves, but clean, very good copy.

 Hill p.
 65: 'English firms fitted out the schooner Columbia for the fur trade between the northwest coast of America and China.
 Peter Corney sailed as first lieutenant on this voyage which lasted more than four years.
 The ship was finally purchased by King Kamehameha of Hawaii.
 The voyage provides much interesting information concerning Hawaii and the abortive Russian settlement on Kauai.
 Howes 785 describes the work as 'very rare'.
 The title continues: 'Early Account of Kamehameha's Realm; Manners and Customs of the People, etc, and Sketch of a Cruise in the Service of the Independents of South America in 1819, with a Preface and Appendix of Valuable Confirmatory Letters Prepared by Prof. W. D. Alexander'

-US$500. bookID # 8587
+US$300. bookID # 8587

 Forrest collected plants in Western China, Upper Burma and Eastern Tibet from 1904 to 1931 and introduced many new plants, especially rhododendrons and primulas, but many others.
 E. H. M. Cox wrote the chapter on his journeys with a personal account of Forrest by Sir William Wright Smith.
 An interesting and important book on one of the most significant plant collectors of the 20th century.

-US$60. bookID # 4427
+US$25. bookID # 4427

-US$230. bookID # 11561
+US$40. bookID # 13891

 The author describes the history of plant hunting in the area, the source for much of today's nursery stock.
 He describes the exploits of major plant hunters including Fortune, Wilson, Forrest and Kingdon Ward, as well as many of the less known botanists, from Britain, America and Europe who travelled there.
 A readable yet detailed account by this important garden writer, who personally knew many of the important 20th century gardeners and plant hunters.
 Later editions did not have the frontis in color of the Primula Sinensis.

-US$55. bookID # 11169
+US$55. bookID # 13424

-US$40. bookID # 10288
+US$160. bookID # 13301

 CUMMINS, J. S. (editor); The Travels and Controversies of Friar Domingo Navarrete 1618-1686.
 Cambridge, The Hakluyt Society, 1962, First Edition, 8vo [22.5 x 15 cm]; 2 volumes, cxx, 163, [i]; x, 165 - 475 pp, 18 plates and 6 maps, bibliog, index, orig cloth, gilt vignettes on front covers, gilt spine title lettering, dj's (spines slightly faded), fine & clean set, covers bright, a review copy with the review of David B. Quinn, noted scholar, that appeared in Quarterly Review, Liverpool University.